xxgicoxx/klaffer/README.md

 ### 1. Run
 ```
 # Open Google Chrome extensions
-At the top right, turn on Developer mode
+At the top right, turn on Developer mode.

 # Load
-Click Load unpacked
+Click Load unpacked.

 # Select
-Find and select the Klaffer folder
+Find and select the Klaffer folder.
 ```

 ### 2. Build